Orientation – Frequently Asked Questions

 How are reasonable accommodations determined?

-What is the procedure for receiving academic accommodations at NDNU?
+What is the procedure for requesting academic/testing accommodations at NDNU?